The San Diego Access & Crisis Line (ACL)

 Calls made to 988 are connected to a crisis call center based on the phone number the call is made from.

-- Calls made from other area codes will be routed to the local crisis call center based on the caller’s area code.
-Call center staff will work to deescalate the situation and reroute the caller to the crisis call center closest to their current location for local services if needed.
+Calls made from other area codes will be routed to the local crisis call center based on the caller’s area code.
+Call center staff will work to deescalate the situation and connect the caller to the crisis call center closest to their current location for local services if needed.

-San Diego County residents and visitors can reach out directly to the ACL at 888-724-7240 – or 988 – for support and connections to services.
+Those living in or visiting San Diego County can reach out directly to the ACL at 1-888-724-7240 – or 988 – for support and connections to services.

 -